-Report each underlying asset of a Uniform Gifts to Minors Act (CGMA) account or Uniform Transfers to Minors Act (UTMA) account that individually was worth more than \$1,000 at the end of the reporting period or from which ware than \$200 in income was received during the reporting period.
-You may indicate that are assets are held within a UGMA or UTMA account, but this information is not required.
+Report each underlying asset of a Uniform Gifts to Minors Act (UGMA) account or Uniform Transfers to Minors Act (UTMA) account that individually was worth more than \$1,000 at the end of the reporting period or from which more than \$200 in income was received during the reporting period.
+You may indicate that the assets are held within a UGMA or UTMA account, but this information is not required.

-This guide contains specific instructions for common tyres of assets held within such an account (e.g., mutual funds, exchange-trade i funds, cocks, and corporate bonds).
+This guide contains specific instructions for common types of assets held within such an account (e.g., mutual funds, exchange-traded funds, stocks, and corporate bonds).